He was celebrating four years of sobriety.

 When I asked how he knew it was time to initially seek help, he said, “I finally realized I had no control over alcohol.
 I thought about it all the time.
 I couldn’t wait to drink.
-I was obsessed with it.”
+I was obsessed with it.
+I needed a place to get help.”
 As I listened, I thought, “Substitute the ‘food’ for ‘alcohol,’ and that’s me.”
 It was one of the triggers in getting me to lose my weight.

 We don’t like to think of overeating as an addiction for several reasons.
 First of all, it’s part of the norm to eat too much.
 That would make us a country of addicts, and true as that might be, we sure don’t want to admit it.
 Moreover, there are no age restrictions, you can do it in public, and it’s legal.
 Eating too much might make you fat, but a cop won’t pull you over for a 300-triglyceride level, it won’t cause you to black out, nor do unwise things you’ll regret with morning’s light.